"What rights do I have under the Act?" "How will my business be affected?" "Am I required to take further safety training?"

 5. The employee has told the Joint Occupational Health and Safety Committee, the Health and Safety Representative or an Occupational Health and Safety Division Officer about possible health and safety violations in the workplace.

 Where an employee believes that the employer or union are taking discriminatory action, the employee may complain to an Occupational Health and Safety Division Officer or, where available, initiate a grievance.
-Complaints to the Department of Labour and Advanced Education must be in writing and filed within 30 days of the action taken by the employer or union.
+Complaints to the Department of Labour, Skills and Immigration must be in writing and filed within 30 days of the action taken by the employer or union.

 Upon receipt of a complaint of Discriminatory Action, an Occupational Health and Safety Division Officer will decide whether or not the complaint is valid.
 If the complaint is found to be valid, then the Officer will issue an order requiring that any "damage" done to the employee is corrected.
 This could mean getting their job back, being paid their wages, etc.